RozhinaNadya/viaplay-task/README.md

 See this work as a first step in a bigger project which would handle more features and more developers.

-Requirements
+*Requirements:*

-The user should be able to see the title of each section
+- The user should be able to see the title of each section

-The app should work online and offline (after first request to the API)
+- The app should work online and offline (after first request to the API)

-Points to consider
+*Points to consider:*

-The API contains a lot of data!
+- The API contains a lot of data!
 We are only interested in the section titles.

-The section links can be found in the links array in the API response
+- The section links can be found in the links array in the API response